+Mauritius trademarks are valid for 10 years from the filing date and renewable for periods of 10 years each upon payment of the renewal fee.
 Mauritius trademarks recognise the Nice Classification of goods and services, and allows for multi-class filing.
-Mauritius trademarks are valid for 10 years from the filing date and renewable for periods of 10 years each upon payment of the renewal fee.
-Mauritius is a first to file country and whomever first files a trademark will get the rights.
 Mauritius is a member of the Madrid Protocol which offers international trade mark filing, registration and maintenance.
-A single application can be applied to multiple jurisdictions so long as those countries are members of the Madrid Protocol.
 Mauritius is a member of the Paris Convention where each contracting state must grant the same protection to nationals of other contracting states.
-The Paris Convention provides for the right of priority in the case of patents, trade marks and designs.

-Smit & Van Wyk Intellectual Property law firm in Africa specialise in Mauritius trademarks for goods and services.
-We work with a network of trusted and knowledgeable agents to develop the best possible solution to each of our clients’ Intellectual Property needs in Africa.
-Our fields of practice encompass all aspects relating to trademark registrations, renewals and protection, but more specifically:
+Smit & Van Wyk Intellectual Property law firm specialise in Mauritius trademarks for goods and services.
+Our fields of practice encompass all aspects relating to trademark protection, but more specifically:

 Mauritius is a First to File country.